 The only time deducting mortgage tax or interest on a second home is possible is when the property was bought through a Limited Company.
 If this is the case, these costs can sometimes be claimed as an expense.

 You should seek tailored advice from an accountant if you need more information about the tax implications of taking out a second home mortgage.

 Yes, there are lenders and brokers who would be happy to handle the bulk of your application online.
-Make an enquiry with us here to get started.
+Make an enquiry to get started.